fniessen/refcard-org-babel/docs/colophon.md

 -   Mailing list [emacs-orgmode@gnu.org](emacs-orgmode@gnu.org)

 # Contributing

 ## Issues

 Report issues and suggest features and improvements on the [GitHub issue tracker](https://github.com/fniessen/refcard-org-babel /issues/new).

 ## Patches

 I love contributions!
 Patches under any form are always welcome!

 ## Donations

-If you like the refcard-org-babel project, you can show your appreciation and help support future development by making a [donation](https://www.paypal.com/cgi-bin/webscr?cmd=_donations&business=VCVAS6KPDQ4JC&lc=BE&item_number=refcard%2dorg%2dbabel&currency_code=EUR&bn=PP%2dDonationsBF%3abtn_donate_LG%2egif%3aNonHosted) through PayPal.
+If you use the refcard-org-babel project and feel it is making your life better and easier, you can show your appreciation and help support future development by making a [donation](https://www.paypal.com/cgi-bin/webscr?cmd=_donations&business=VCVAS6KPDQ4JC&lc=BE&item_number=refcard%2dorg%2dbabel&currency_code=EUR&bn=PP%2dDonationsBF%3abtn_donate_LG%2egif%3aNonHosted) through PayPal.
+Thank you!

 Regardless of the donations, refcard-org-babel will always be free both as in beer and as in speech.

 # License

-Copyright (C) 2014-2015 Free Software Foundation, Inc.
+Copyright (C) 2014-2017 Free Software Foundation, Inc.

 Author: Fabrice Niessen
 Keywords: org-mode org-babel reference card